ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 W: Some index files failed to download.
 They have been ignored, or old ones used instead.
 ```

 As you see, connection failed.
 Just inspect that output more careful.
-At first error there is another package repository.
+At first error, there is another package repository.

 > packages.onetwoseven.htb

-If you try to connect these repositories from your browser, you can see that the one which starts with **package** fails.
+If you try to connect these repositories from your browser, you can see that the one which starts with **packages**, it fails.
 Because your browser won't recognize that hostname.
-Other one will redirect to another URL.
+Other one will redirect another URL.

 > deb.devuan.org